dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/monitor-app-health.md

 You can see how the HealthChecks library is used in the eShopOnContainers sample application.
 To begin, you need to define what constitutes a healthy status for each microservice.
 In the sample application, the microservices are healthy if the microservice API is accessible via HTTP and if its related SQL Server database is also available.

 In the future, you will be able to install the HealthChecks library as a NuGet package.
 But as of this writing, you need to download and compile the code as part of your solution.
-Clone the code available at https://github.com/aspnet/HealthChecks and copy the following folders to your solution.
+Clone the code available at https://github.com/dotnet-architecture/HealthChecks and copy the following folders to your solution:

   - src/common
   - src/Microsoft.AspNetCore.HealthChecks